John Vinton Dahlgren

-Early life
+Early life and education

-Dahlgren was born in Valparaiso, Chile the son of Admiral John A. Dahlgren and Sarah Madeleine Vinton, daughter of Congressman Samuel Finley Vinton.
+Dahlgren was born in Valparaíso, Chile, the son of Admiral John A. Dahlgren and Sarah Madeleine Vinton, daughter of Congressman Samuel Finley Vinton.
 General William Tecumseh Sherman and wife Ellen were his godparents.
 Dahlgren's early education was in Washington, D.C.
-He attended Georgetown University graduating with a B.A.
+He attended Georgetown University, graduating with a B.A.
 1889; M.A.
 1891; L.L.B.
 1891; L.L.M.
 1892.
 He was the class valedictorian in 1889.

 Career

 In 1892 Dahlgren was admitted to practice law in the District of Columbia.
 Shortly thereafter he moved to New York City where he was admitted to the Bar in 1894.
 After a short professional law practice with the firm Lord, Day and Lord, Dahlgren accepted an appointment as the attorney for the New York City Buildings Department in December 1895.
 During his time he published the book Dahlgren's Building Law Manual (1897).
 In December 1896, Dahlgren resigned his position in the Buildings Department due to his failing eyesight.
 In early 1896 Dahlgren became president of New York and Pennsylvania Brick, Tile, and Terra Cotta Company.
-On March 25, 1898 New York Governor Black appointed him Commissioner of Charities.
+On March 25, 1898, New York Governor Black appointed him Commissioner of Charities.